tdambrin/sp-graph-api/README.md

 - [x] Open spotify -> switch to shift click
 - [x] Delete node on alt click
 - [x] Interactive graph - not just player, update when (un)select types, load progressively

+# Version 0.4.1 - Refactor API
+- [x] Remove UI components
 - [ ] Make API multi user with sessions

 # Version 0.5 - UX
 - [ ] Artists connect to artists and a track is only connected to an album or artist it is part of
 - [ ] Search by popularity
   - either automatically get diverse popularity scores (i.e. if taylor then not ariana)
-  - or set popularity thresholds thresholds
+  - or set popularity thresholds
 - [ ] Export to playlist
 - [ ] Match with user's knowledge
   - flag new vs known